Val-Zoro/Zoro/SECURITY.md

 ## Hardening & Secure Development Guidelines

-* **Principle of least privilege:** only request permissions strictly necessary to function.
+* **Principle of the least privilege:** only request permissions strictly necessary to function.
 * **Input validation & output encoding:** treat game/API responses as untrusted.
 * **Local file I/O:** avoid writing secrets to disk; prefer memory or encrypted stores.
 * **Logging:** do not log secrets or full tokens; provide redaction.